 Superficially Charismatic with Callous Disregard

-What are the characteristics of personality disorder?
+What are the characteristics of toxic behaviours?

 How can you work with people who rely on manipulative behaviours, such as flattery and insincerity, to win favour?